johnnymadigan/stonk-machine/README.md

 ![Database ERD](/docs/diagrams/Database-ERD.png)

 # Dependencies
 This app was developed using the *JetBrains' IntelliJ IDE*.
 If you want to run the *Ant* build script, please open the project folder *"stonk-machine"* using *IntelliJ*.
-Once in *IntelliJ*, please go to the Project Structure window and set the project SDK to *Amazon Correto 15* and the project language level to *"15 - Text blocks"* as this is needed to compile.
-Still within the Project Structure window, goto the Libraries section and you will also need to add the following from *Maven*:

-- org.junit.platform:junit-platform-launcher:1.7.0
-- org.xerial:sqlite-jdbc:3.34.0

-Finally, you may need to import JUnit 5.7.
-FIX THIS
+If you need to configure your IntelliJ to work properly (Project SDK etc) please see [*"Troubleshooting"*](#troubleshooting).